jhyun0919/jhyun0919.github.io/_posts/Energy/2021-01-05-Cascading Outage Sim Dynamic.md

   ```
   i.
 A set of Differential equations
   ii.
 A set of Algebraic equations
   iii.
-A set of Constarints
+A set of Constraints
   ```

 <br>